Minep/lunaix-os/lunaix-os/scripts/build-tools/README.lconfig.md

     when (feature3)
 ```

-Which means `feature1` will takes value of `True` if one of the following is satisfied:
+Which means `feature1` will takes value of `True` if one of the following is
+satisfied:
  + both `feature2` and `feature5` has value of `"value1"`
  + `feature3` has value of True

-Notice that we do not have `return` statement at the end as the precense of `when` will add a return automatically (or replace it if one exists)
+Notice that we do not have `return` statement at the end as the precense of
+`when` will add a return automatically (or replace it if one exists)

 ## Validation

-For configuration language being a python superset will have a risk of abusing due to the high flexibility.
-This include complex logic, non-trivial operation being used in a component to derive the final value.
-Thus shifting the style from declarative to imperative and greatly reduce the overall reability.

-For prevention of this potential drawback, LunaConfig implemented a syntactical validator to identify these possible bad-practice and issue warning (or rise a fatal-error depending on the user setting).
+Since the language is based on Python, it's very tempting to pack in advanced
+features or messy logic into the config file, which can make it harder to
+follow—especially as the file grows in size.

+LunaConfig recognises this issue and includes a built-in linter to help users
+identify such bad practices.
+It shows warnings by default but can be configured
+to raise errors instead.

 Currently, LunaConfig detect the misuses based on these rules:

-+ `dynamic-logic`: The presence of conditional branching that could lead to complex logic.
++ `dynamic-logic`: The presence of conditional branching that could lead to
+   complex logic.
 However, pattern matching is allowed.
 + `while-loop`, `for-loop`: The presence of any loop structure.
 + `class-def`: The presence of class definition
 + `complex-struct`: The present of complicated data structure such as `dict`.
 + `side-effect`: The presence of dynamic assignment of other config terms value.
-+ `non-trivial-value`: The presence of non-trivial value being used as default value.
-This include every things other than:
++ `non-trivial-value`: The presence of non-trivial value being used as default
+   value.
+This include every things **other than**:
-    + constant
+    + literal constant
-    + variable reference
+    + template literal
-    + comparison between constant or variable
-    + single boolean operation
-    + ternary operator with constant/refernece and trivial boolean operation